MackTr/not-hotdog/README.md

 # Not Hotdog 🌭

 A binary image classifier that decides: **Hotdog** or **Not Hotdog**.
-Inspired by HBO's *Silicon Valley*.
 This is a learning project — the goal is to *understand* how a CNN works, not just to get a number.

 ## The learning path